 Father’s Ability to Model Their Grief

 If it’s hard for you to express deep sadness then having a child is a good time to re-examine what gets in your way.
 Because we cannot escape sadness.
 And I don’t just mean crying.
-While I’m a proponent of tears, and know they can be a very effective way of expressing emotions we haven’t found the right words for yet, I’m not at all saying you need to model tears all the time.
+While I’m fine with tears, and know they can be a very effective way of expressing emotions we haven’t found the right words for yet, I’m not at all saying you need to model weeping all the time.
 This is about not denying or avoiding being sad.

 What’s it like for you to say to someone, your child, your partner, your friend, “I’m sad,” or “This hurts”?

 I remember Tony Soprano talking about how his heroes were some of the men he watched in old movies who never showed emotion.
 I can relate to that.
 Showing vulnerability can make you a target, there’s no doubt about it.
 There’s a line in a Craig Carneilia song, The Things I Learned in High School, that says letting others see that kind of feeling is “a deadly thing to do.”